vttc08/infra-docs/!documentation/Linux Server/debian-based-server-setup.md

 fi
 ```
 Bashrc can also link to `bash_aliases` for more alias.
 Installing additional software may require bashrc changes, eg. `ffsubsync`, `autojump`
 To have a consistent experience even when using SSH, ensure these lines are removed from `bashrc`.
 However, contents of `bash_aliases` and aliases will not be loaded, only variables.
+This also ensures crontab can use alias variables when sourced.

+More `.bashrc` documentation will be in another repo.
 ```shell
 case $- in
     *i*) ;;